-- 1. This Statement is issued by the Council of the Hong Kong Institute of Certified Public Accountants (Institute) (hereafter referred to the Council) as a direction to prescribe the Continuing Professional Development (CPD) requirements with which members of the Institute must comply for annual membership renewal and/or issuance of a Practising Certificate in accordance with Sections 28(2)(c) and 30(8) of the Professional Accountants Ordinance.
+- 1. This Statement is issued by the Council of the Hong Kong Institute of Certified Public Accountants (Institute) (hereafter referred to the Council) as a direction to prescribe the Continuing Professional Development (CPD) requirements with which members of the Institute must comply for annual membership renewal and/or issuance of a Practising Certificate in accordance with Section 28(2)(c) of the Professional Accountants Ordinance and Section 20AAL(1)(c) of the Accounting and Financial Reporting Council (AFRC) Ordinance.
 Such requirements contribute to the profession's objective of providing high-quality services to meet the needs of the public, including clients and employers. - 2.
-This Statement also prescribes the CPD requirements with which a former member of the Institute must comply if the Council of the Institute imposes such conditions on his or her application for restoration of membership or issuance of a Practising Certificate under Sections 39(2) and 30(8) of the Professional Accountants Ordinance.
+This Statement also prescribes the CPD requirements with which a former member of the Institute must comply for his or her application of membership.
+Such applications are governed and handled in accordance with Sections 25, 26 and 28 of the Professional Accountants Ordinance.
 Under such circumstances, references to "member"/ "members" in this Statement apply to the former member. - 3.
 This Statement prescribes the CPD required for members to develop and maintain the professional competence necessary to provide high quality services to clients, employers, and other stakeholders, and thereby to strengthen public trust in the accountancy profession. - 4.
 The Institute is committed to help members develop and maintain the professional competence necessary to protect the public interest through: - (a) Adopting prescribed CPD requirements relating to the development and implementation of appropriate measurement, monitoring, and compliance procedures; - (b) Promoting the importance of, and a commitment to, lifelong learning among members; and - (c) Facilitating access to CPD opportunities and resources for members. - 5.
 Initial Professional Development (IPD) is the learning and development through which individuals first develop competence leading to performing the role of a member.
 CPD is learning and development that takes place after IPD, and that develops and maintains professional competence to enable members to continue to perform their roles competently.
 CPD includes learning and development activities that are relevant to the roles of members, such as: (a) education, (b) training, (c) practical experience, (d) mentoring and coaching, (e) networking, (f) observation, feedback, and reflective activities, and (g) self-development activities. - 6.
 Professional competence requirements may change as members take on new roles during their careers.
 CPD that includes many of the same elements as IPD also develops the additional breadth and depth of professional competence which may be necessary when moving into new roles.